ElytrA8/guide/index.md

 Open it and copy

-Now add it to heroku vars with YOUTUBE_API_KEY
+Now paste it to heroku vars with YOUTUBE_API_KEY

 ## TRANSFER
 Can be Used with terminal command